jlipps/monocle-js/README.md

 Case study
 ----------
-I ported Monocle.js for use in [Yiewd](https://github.com/jlipps/yiewd), a generator-based WebDriver client library.
+I ported monocle-js for use in [Yiewd](https://github.com/jlipps/yiewd), a generator-based WebDriver client library.
 All WebDriver calls are HTTP-based, and given Node's callback-based HTTP library, WebDriver test code descends quickly into callback hell.
 Yiewd is a good example of how an existing